Azure/osdu-developer/README.md

 #### Optional Overrides

 1. Run `azd env set AZURE_CLIENT_ID {Name of existing Application Id}` to not create a new Application.
-1. Run `azd env set SOFTWARE_REPOSITORY {URL of Github Repository}` to isolate software installation to an alternate respository.
+1. Run `azd env set SOFTWARE_REPOSITORY {URL of GitHub Repository}` to isolate software installation to an alternate respository.
-1. Run `azd env set SOFTWARE_BRANCH {Name of Github Branch}` to isolate software installation to an alternate branch.
+1. Run `azd env set SOFTWARE_BRANCH {Name of GitHub Branch}` to isolate software installation to an alternate branch.

 #### Resource Removal